cultpenguin/sippi-all/README.md

 n_cond is the maximum number of conditional point used, within the search template

 #### lines 6-8, the search template, tem_nx, tem_ny, tem_nz
-The search template defines the size of the template that is used to prescan the traning image and store (using a tree or list) the conditional distribution for all figurations of the data template.
+The search template defines the size of the template that is used to prescan the training image and store (using a tree or list) the conditional distribution for all figurations of the data template.

 ## Generalized ENESIM: mps_genesim